bpmn-io/community-health/README.md

 # community-health

 Get report on community health.
+Use Slack application to receive reports in the workspace.

 ## Installation